Transport and removal of a passive tracer in porous media employing surface washing: Introduction

-Experimentally, flow through porous media is often assessed using tracers, substances that serve as markers and track the fluid movement through the pore spaces providing insight about the flow dynamics and the properties of the medium.
+Experimentally, flow through porous media is often characterised using tracers, substances that serve as markers and track the fluid movement through the pore spaces to provide insight into the flow dynamics and the properties of the medium.
 Passive tracer methods have been employed to directly measure groundwater and contaminant fluxes in porous substrates, providing quantitative insight that shows that decontamination efficiency is significantly influenced by spatial and temporal heterogeneities in the advective flow within the porous structure \cite{Hatfield2004}.
-It has also been shown that the permeability field of a porous medium can be inferred from passive tracer injections under controlled laboratory conditions using X-ray tomographic visualization \cite{Zhan2000}.
+It has also been shown that the permeability field of a porous medium can be inferred from passive tracer injections under controlled laboratory conditions using X-ray tomographic visualisation \cite{Zhan2000}.
 In the oil and gas industry, chemical and radioactive tracers are often utilised for assessing fluid flow, evaluating sub-surface porous hydrocarbon reservoirs and study fluid migration mechanisms between wells and drilled fluid pathways \cite{Patidar2022}.

-In this work, we examine the simplest scenario in terms of tracer properties, employing a water-soluble dye as our tracer.
+Techniques for flow visualisation in porous media are often costly and require specialised equipment and methodologies.
+In this work, we use a simple, affordable and safe technique, readily available in the toolbox of most fluid mechanics laboratories.
+We employ a water-soluble dye as our tracer and we adapt the light attenuation method \cite{Cenedese1998,Allgayer2012} for a porous medium in order to obtain the depth-integrated space and time resolved in situ tracer distribution across a large planar area of the substrate.
+This technique can achieve virtually any temporal resolution of relevance to porous media transport, even for high permeability porous media, contrary to X-Ray tomography techniques which are limited to a few seconds in temporal resolution at best \cite{Hasan2020,VanOffenwert2021}.
+Simultaneously, in this work we measure the concentration of tracer in the effluent from the washing process through fluorometry.
+We demonstrate that this method provides highly accurate data.